Gorrex666/HLL-macros/README.md

 //Mini Artillery calculator:

-shift + backspace = always on top on/off
+ctrl + backspace = always on top on/off

 "-" = focus on window